SS Waratah: Memorials

 A plaque in the Parish Church at Buckland Filleigh, Devon, England, commemorates Col. Percival John Browne.
 He was returning to England on Waratah, from his sheep farm in Mount Gambier, South Australia.
 His family home was Buckland House.

 A plaque to the memory of Howard Cecil Fulford, the ship's surgeon, was erected in the chapel by his fellow students at Trinity College (University of Melbourne).

 In the Parish Church of St Wilfrid, Bognor Regis, England, is a plaque: "The church gates were given in memory of Harris Archibald Gibbs who was drowned at sea in the SS Waratah".

 In the main church in Aberystwyth, Wales, is a plate "in happy memory of John Purton Morgan, 3rd Officer SS Waratah lost at sea 1909".

 A memorial in Higher Cemetery, Exeter, Devon, commemorates Thomas Newman "drowned in SS Waratah 27th July 1909".

 A centenary plaque was unveiled at the Queenscliffe Maritime Museum, Victoria, Australia, on 27 July 2009.

 Cultural impact

 The story of Waratah, with the loss of 211 people, has often been compared with that of which sank three years later, with the loss of over 1,500 people.
 Consequently, Waratah has been referred to variously as the "Titanic of the southern seas", the "Titanic of the south" or, alternatively, "Australia's Titanic".

-Geoffrey Jenkins 1971 novel Scend of the Sea includes a fictional account of the Waratah mystery.
+The 1971 novel Scend of the Sea by Geoffrey Jenkins includes a fictional account of the Waratah mystery.

+Adventure writer Clive Cussler used Waratah's disappearance as the plot of his 2014 book Ghost Ship.